NBA Rumors: Coach Doc Rivers Reveals Kawhi Leonard’s Main Condition Before Joining L.A. Clippers This Summer

-Before the 2019 NBA free agency started, the Los Angeles Lakers emerged as the No. 1 favorite to sign reigning Finals MVP Kawhi Leonard.
+Before the 2019 NBA free agency period started, the Los Angeles Lakers emerged as the No. 1 favorite to sign reigning Finals MVP Kawhi Leonard.
 Since the 2018 NBA offseason, Leonard had been informing everyone in the league about his desire to play for his hometown team.
-When he officially became an unrestricted free agent, Leonard really pushed through with his plan to take his talent to Los Angeles, but instead of forming “Big Three” with LeBron James and Anthony Davis on the Lakers, he decided to sign with their Staples Center’ co-tenant, the Los Angeles Clippers.
+When he officially became an unrestricted free agent, Leonard really pushed forward with his plan to take his talent to Los Angeles, but instead of forming “Big Three” with LeBron James and Anthony Davis on the Lakers, he decided to sign with their Staples Center’s co-tenant, the Los Angeles Clippers.

-Speaking to the media at a recent non-profit event, via the Los Angeles Times, Clippers Head Coach Doc Rivers shared some interesting details of their pursuit of Kawhi Leonard in the 2019 NBA free agency.
+Speaking to the media at a recent nonprofit event, via the Los Angeles Times, Clippers Head Coach Doc Rivers shared some interesting details of their pursuit of Kawhi Leonard in the 2019 NBA free agency.
 During their meeting, Rivers revealed that Leonard expressed interest in working with him and Clippers owner Steve Ballmer.
 However, before agreeing to sign a contract with the Clippers, Rivers revealed that Leonard gave them one condition.

 “He said, ‘I want to play for you,’ and he pointed at me,” Rivers said, as quoted by Yahoo Sports.
 “He said, ‘Mr. Ballmer, I love the things you do and what you stand for, but your team is not good enough and if you don’t change your team, I’m not coming.'”